ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is version v0.2.1.
-I am reorganizing the code base.
-This will take some time but once done, the rest of the project will go faster.
+I am releasing v0.2.1.
+The codes can now duplicate the examples (at least the ones that will remain in the new book)  from Chapters 1 and 2 of (Kel03), make all the new examples, and I have finished the first draft Chaper 1 of the notebook and print book.
+Chapter 2 is in good shape for a draft and the notebook part of Chapter 2 is almost done.
+I have not stopped working on Chapter 1, but Chapters 2 and (soon) 3 have priority.

 - __New stuff__ = __Chapter 2__: Systems of equations with direct linear solvers .

      - nsol.jl is in the Solvers directory.
 Most of the test problems are done and it works.
 It also works for scalar equations and nsolsc.jl is just a stub.

      -  ptcsol.jl  is in the Solvers directory.
 I have fixed this so that it also works for scalar equations, which means that ptcsolsc.jl is now just a stub.
 Look at the source.

      - The notebook is at least a few weeks from being finished.
+The examples all work.
+The mappings notebook-->print book and printbook-->notebook need more time.

      - The scalar codes nsolsc.jl and ptcsolsc.jl are stable and I won't be messing with them for quite a while.

-I have released version v0.1.2.
-The codes can now duplicate the examples (at least the ones that will remain in the new book)  from Chapter 1 of (Kel03), make all the new examples, and I have finished the first draft Chaper 1 of the notebook and print book.
-I have not stopped working on Chapter 1 and add new things all the time.

 The plan is, for x > 1